KatrinaHuberJuma/q-cards/README.md

 *** Finish processing notes: Next time on K+A Win React ***

 Refactorings
+- conditional rendering with ternary expression
+    - [x] in card
+    - [x] in main
 - [ ] sort active and inactive cards on the backend (maybe still one route with url arg/options header?)
 - [ ] `Queue` will perform active card fetch, `Archive` will fetch the inactive cards
 - [ ] move fetching cards to own function (e.g. `updateCards`) and call from within `useEffect` in `Main`. then can call `updateCards` whenever the data should change